datastax/kafka-sink/changelog/README.md

 ## Changelog

+### 1.3.1
+- [bug] KAF-189: Tinkerpop dependency in driver is required, while it should not be

 ### 1.3.0
 - [improvement] KAF-98: Selectively update Maps and UDTs based on present Kafka fields
 - [improvement] KAF-161: Set ApplicationName and ClientId for DseProgrammaticBuilder to identify kafka-connector in Insights